IhToN/WarframeNotifier/README.md

 Run `ng build --prod --base-href="https://YourUser.github.io/YourRepo/"` to prepare and build the project to be uploadable to your GitHub Pages.
 The build artifacts will be stored in the `dist/` directory.

-In this should use `ng build --prod --base-href="https://ihton.github.io/WarframeNotifier/"`
+In this case we should use `ng build --prod --base-href="https://ihton.github.io/WarframeNotifier/"`

 ## Further help